mikeshultz/mikeshultz.com/content/ethereum/viper.md

 Zero, as expected.
 Now, let's add .5 ether to it to make the contract useful.

-**NOTE** that contracts only deal with the smallest denomination in Ethereum, wei.
+**NOTE** that contracts only deal with the smallest denomination in Ethereum: wei.
 But the web3 library has some handy converters should you want to not count zeros until your eyes bleed.

-    > personal.unlockAccount(eth.accounts[0], "mySuperSecurepASSword")
+    > personal.unlockAccount(eth.accounts[0])
-    > var transaction = eth.sendTransaction({from:eth.accounts[0], to: contract_address, value: web3.toWei(0.5, "ether")})
+    > var transaction = deployed_contract.deposit({from:eth.accounts[0], value: web3.toWei(0.5, "ether")})

+**NOTE**: Notice we have defined `from` and `value` in a transaction object here.
+Any function calls that are not `constant` will need to have a sending account set or you will get an `Error: invalid address`.
+Alternatively, you could set a default account like this: `eth.defaultAccount = eth.accounts[0]` and that should last for your entire session.

 Again, after confirmation and inclusion in a block, the contract should have a balance, as we can see here: